fightingtheboss/barcode-generator/README.markdown

 !(http://farm2.static.flickr.com/1378/1125817164_6f57adb24a_o.png "sample barcode image")

 ### Author : Anuj Luthra
+### Modified by: Mina Mikhail

+### Rails 3
+This is a simple update to Anuj Luthra's barcode-generator plugin to make it compatible with Rails 3.
+All of the changes are internal.
+None of the usage details have changed.

 Barcode generator makes generating/displaying bar-codes for certain alphanumeric ids a piece of cake.